Christmas waste and recycling

 Christmas cards can be accepted with cardboard for recycling on kerbside collections or at recycling centres.
-For kerbside collections, it helps crews to keep cards separate and to then load them together by putting inside a cardboard box.
+For kerbside collections, it helps crews if you keep greeting cards together inside a cardboard box.

 Wrapping paper (not metallic nor plastic based wrap) can be put out with cardboard on kerbside collections or it can be taken to recycling centres and recycled with card.
 Please remove all decorations.